sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/mobile-phones/index.md

 ### Prerequisites

-To be able to test you need latest OS X Catalina on your Mac computer and iOS 13 on your phone (or iPad).
+To be able to test you need latest OS X on your Mac computer and iOS on your phone (or iPad).

 #### Desktop